max-orange-man/Orangecraft/README.md

 # Orangecraft
 A simple Minecraft clone in Python made with ursina engine.
-It has 3 maps: Sandbox, Parkour and Zombie Shooter.<br>
+It has 3 maps (in different .py files): Sandbox, Parkour and Zombie Shooter.<br>
 Thanks to the official ursina engine website for the Minecraft clone and FPS samples (https://www.ursinaengine.org/minecraft_clone.html and https://www.ursinaengine.org/fps.html)<br>
 <b>Warning: you must have ursina engine installed to run these scripts.
 If you don't, install it: https://www.ursinaengine.org/installation.html</b>